ruippeixotog/scala-scraper/README.md

 val viewport: String = doc >> attr("content")("meta[name=viewport]")
 ```

-If the element may or may not be in the page, the `>?>` tries to extract the content and returns an `Option`:
+If the element may or may not be in the page, the `>?>` tries to extract the content and returns it wrapped in an `Option`:

 ```scala
 // Extract the element with id "optional" if it exists, return `None` if it